sigp/lighthouse/book/src/builders.md

 ## Validator Client Configuration

-In the validator client you can configure gas limit, fee recipient and whether to use the builder API on a per-validator basis or set a configuration for all validators managed by the validator client.
-CLI flags for each of these will serve as default values for all validators managed by the validator client.
-In order to manage the values per-validator you can either make updates to the `validator_definitions.yml` file or you can use the HTTP requests described below.
+In the validator client you can configure gas limit and fee recipient on a per-validator basis.
+If no gas limit is configured, Lighthouse will use a default gas limit of 30,000,000, which is the current default value used in execution engines.
+You can also enable or disable use of external builders on a per-validator basis rather than using `--builder-proposals`, which enables external builders for all validators.
+In order to manage these configurations per-validator you can either make updates to the `validator_definitions.yml` file or you can use the HTTP requests described below.